momentum-mod/blog/content/posts/changelog/0.10.0/index.md

 	> The tools can be accessed by turning on `sv_cheats 1` and using the button that appears in the bottom left corner of the tab menu.

 - For those that prefer to use Hammer, zones can still be set up in Hammer and exported as part of the compile chain or as an independent action, using zonemaker.exe (formerly zonmaker.exe).

+- Added command safeguards.
+Commands that reset your timer now need to be held for a brief duration before they execute.
+Use `mom_safeguard_minruntime` to specify how long the timer must be running before the safeguards activate.
+- Timer restart commands will now teleport to spawn when there are no zones.

 ## Replays and Multiplayer Networking (MomentumTV)
 We have also completely rewritten and revamped our replay and multiplayer networking systems.
 These now function like fast and lightweight Source Engine demos, which makes them extremely capable and accurate to real gameplay.